The Upper School Program

 “Teach them what they need to know for life” is a founding principle for the Academy, one first pronounced by St. Julie Billiart.
 This principle guides our community of faculty and staff as they commit themselves to help students grow intellectually, spiritually, emotionally, physically and morally.

 Our goal is to nurture each student as a unique individual.
 We seek to know our students and the gifts each one brings to our community while helping her achieve her goals within a caring and supportive environment.
 The Academy supports spiritual exploration and strong character formation, and promotes women’s leadership and service to those in need.
 As Catholic school, we are committed to the principles of Catholic moral teachings and social justice, while providing a faithful environment where prayer and liturgical celebrations bind the community.

 Colleges show more interest in students who are well-rounded and know how to balance academics with extra-curriculars so the Academy offers a wide-range of extra-curricular opportunities.
-Students can sing in our large Glee Club, take the dance floor with Liturgical Dance, take the stage with the Drama Guild, or take the podium with Model UN.
+Students can sing in our large Glee Club, take the dance floor with the dance team (NDAnce), take the stage with the Drama Guild, or take the podium with Model UN.
 They can write for the newspaper (Damies’ Digest), and help with the yearbook and art/literary magazine (The Muse).
 Clubs are abundant at the Academy and new ones are always being created by students with a passion for a particular cause or interest.
 Each year there are about 20 clubs available for students to choose from.

 Learn more about clubs and Student Life at the Academy.

 The Academy nurtures student leaders at every turn – whether students want to lead in front or from the sidelines.
 Girls take charge at the Academy, with teachers supporting from the sidelines.
 Students are encouraged and supported to add their talents and leave their unique mark on the Academy!